Is Any Physical Activity Better Than None?

 Currently, active lifestyle and regular workouts are heavily promoted.
 However, most workout programs will make you reaching a plateau quickly.
 In addition, a sufficient attention how to move properly to avoid putting undue stress on the body is largely overlooked.

 A workout-based fitness program will contribute to the loss of overall mobility and attributing the overall decline to aging exclusively is a misconception.
 You can certainly include workouts in your exercise program.
 However, your training need to devote a sufficient time to restoring, developing and maintaining a proper body movement.

 Functional movement training can help to connect your fitness activities with daily life.
 For example, you will be learning how to squat properly as you stand up and take a sit every day.

-Also, if you make your body more functional you will develop connection between your body and mind.
-In turn, it will develop inner desire and vitality to exercise.
-Training functional movements not muscles will help you to understand how the body is supposed to function and it will improve your body awareness.
+Also, if you make your body more functional will develop inner desire and vitality to exercise.
+Training movements not muscles will help you to understand how the body is supposed to function and it will improve your body awareness.

 Connecting training with your daily life activities will help you stay healthy and avoid degeneration with age.
-For example, learning how to squat will help you completing daily tasks and avoid injuries.
-Also, improving your walking stride will make your body more functional to increase your speed and improve cardiovascular fitness.
+For example, learning how to bend, carry and balance will help you completing daily tasks and avoid injuries.
+Also, improving your walking stride will improve your functional capacity and prevent losing the ability to walk with age.